Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning: Method

-This process allows each node to explicitly align its local reasoning pattern with the most semantically and structurally relevant schema motifs, yielding knowledge-aware node representations that support interpretable and transferable inference—especially critical in zero-shot scenarios.
+This yields a schema-aware node representation that reflects the most semantically and structurally relevant reasoning motifs.
+By explicitly aligning local reasoning patterns with high-level schemas through the graph kernel, our method supports interpretable and transferable inference, which is particularly advantageous for ZSSD.

-\textbf{Multi-layer Model.} Real-world stance reasoning often requires multi-hop logic and the flexible composition of multiple schema patterns.
+\textbf{Hierarchical Kernel-Based Graph Representation.} Real-world stance reasoning often requires multi-hop logic and the flexible composition of multiple schema patterns.
 To support this, we stack multiple layers of schema-driven kernel feature extraction.
 At each layer $l$, node representations are recursively updated by matching their expanded local subgraphs to the schema filters, allowing deeper layers to aggregate schema knowledge from increasingly broader reasoning contexts.
-This design enables SEGKM to capture both fine-grained local logic and higher-order, composite reasoning motifs—crucial for robust generalization in zero-shot stance detection.
+This design enables SEGKM to capture both fine-grained local logic and higher-order, composite reasoning motifs.
 The final graph representation is constructed by concatenating the aggregated node features from all layers: